Fire and life safety inspections

 Typically, fire sprinklers and fire alarms require regular annual maintenance.
 Fire extinguishing systems for kitchen stove hoods require service every six months as well as a regular schedule of cleaning as needed to keep accumulations of grease to a minimum.
 Specialty systems, such as clean-agent systems, can require more frequent maintenance.

-Effective February 15, 2017, Clark County partnered with Brycer, LLC and The Compliance Engine.
-Your contractor now is required to send all inspection, testing, and maintenance reports for fire protection systems to Clark County via The Compliance Engine’s online system.
+Clark County partners with Brycer, LLC and The Compliance Engine.
+Your contractor is now required to send all inspection, testing, and maintenance reports for fire protection systems to Clark County via The Compliance Engine’s online system.

 The Compliance Engine

 Visit The Compliance Engine and watch the Third Party Inspection Reporting video.

 Contractors will need to register an account with The Compliance Engine to submit documents.
 During the registration process, the contractor will designate an account administrator for their company and then they will have to opportunity to add additional users.

 To register, please fill out the registration form online.